rishiraj/firerequests/README.md

 ### Generating Text with LLMs

 FireRequests supports generating responses from LLMs like OpenAI’s and Google’s generative models in parallel batches.
+This currently doesn't work in Colab.

 ```python
 from firerequests import FireRequests